slavyansk/Project1/README.md

--- flask-based app for creating medical reports --

 ![2](https://user-images.githubusercontent.com/44552657/92303352-30ab5100-ef74-11ea-982e-f1e062c72c0c.png)

+0. dicom_reporter - is a flask-based app for creating medical reports.

 1. config.py - set folder (path), to which images will be sent.